About motivation: how much credit do you have on the Relationship Account with your horse?

 • Use variations in training wisely!
 The cliché that variation in training keeps your horse motivated is only true when this variation is really valued by the horse itself!
 By example: on one day a concentrated dressage training and on the next day you make a walk with a lot of grazing moments.
 A variation like: one day dressage and the next day 1 hour of senseless and lonely circles in the walker, does nothing for your horse and thus nothing for your relationship.
 In other words: find things you can do together that he really likes.

 • Play with the relationship account on different time scales.
 You don’t want to take, take, take for a long time until you are deep in the red zone and only then start thinking about how to repair your horse’s trust and motivation.
-The more often you find yourself indepted to your horse the harder it will become to restore the relationship.
+The more often you find yourself indebted to your horse the harder it will become to restore the relationship.
 So think about it on a smaller time scale.
 You can take on one day and give on the other.
 Or you can mix and match giving and taking within one trainingsession by altnernating between hard work and easy exercises or fun play moments.
 It is even better when you can balance give and take continuously by using lots of rewards at any moment your horse puts in a bit of effort.
 Big rewards like cookies or rest and micro rewards like a quick scratch or a happy voice.
 I can promise you that’s a habit that will make you both feel happy!

 Do you want to learn more about how to put this into practice?